Electric School Bus Ambassadors

 In March of 2022, Gilbert joined Modesto City Schools as Director II of the Sustainability & Adaptation Department.
 Modest City Schools is the 25th largest school district in California and is converting half of its existing bus fleet, while exploring funding options for full electric conversion.

-Education: Bachelor of Science from Haskell Indian Nations University in Lawrence, KS 2007
+Mrs. Tiger holds a Bachelor of Science from Haskell Indian Nations University in Lawrence, Kansas.

-Charles is a dedicated and committed Urban Educator, who has taught from the University to the Elementary levels.
-He has delivered his message of “Community Empowerment through Education” over 500 times in churches, and schools from New York to Los Angeles.
-He has spoken at the Federal Reserve Bank, and several corporations and to over 50 Colleges and Universities.
+Charles is a dedicated and committed Urban Educator, who has taught from the university to the elementary school levels.
+He has delivered his message of “community empowerment through education” over 500 times in churches and schools from New York to Los Angeles.
+He has spoken at the Federal Reserve Bank, several corporations and to over 50 colleges and universities.

-20,000 meals for families this past academic year.
+As director of the Summer Food Program, the program went from feeding 26,000 meals per summer to over 150,000 meals in four years.
+He created the “Family Pack,” which has provided 20,000 meals for families over the course of an academic year.
 He developed, designed and implemented one of the country’s first 50th Anniversary Celebrations of the Title IX Decision.
-The program which was held in person and virtually, included panel discussions by several Olympians, University Athletes and the U.S. Olympic Track & Field Coach.
-The Boston Globe’s only female Sports Columnists, discussed employment opportunities because of the Title IX Decision.
-A Medical Doctor and former Alumni of Union City H.S. discussed healthy living.
+The program, which was held in person and virtually, included panel discussions with several Olympic and university athletes, the coach of U.S. Olympic Track & Field, and women sports columnists from The Boston Globe.

-Charles was instrumental in bringing the five districts together for EPA’s Electric School Bus historic grant award to New Jersey Public Schools.
-He currently, is working on bringing additional alternative energy opportunities to Union City.
+Charles was instrumental in bringing five school districts together for an historic EPA Clean School Bus Program grant award to New Jersey Public Schools.
+He currently is working on bringing additional alternative energy opportunities to Union City.